🧡 Skip to main content🔍 Skip to search

 Using Directory Watcher to audit the C:\Important data\ folder and its subfolders

-Now, let us go to the Conditions tab of File & Folder Watcher and choose what events to monitor for.
-Since the idea was to audit deleted files, let us choose appropriate option, namely, Watch for deleted files.
+Now, let us go to the Conditions tab of the File & Folder Watcher and choose what events to monitor.
+Since the idea was to audit deleted files, let us choose the appropriate option, namely, Watch for deleted files.

 Directory Watcher: audit deleted files